Making-Sense-Info/Varese/use-cases/insee.md

     2
     categories-16.png No

-several possibilites to handle universe define logicaly ,
+several possibilites to handle universe defined logicaly ,
 - use a UniverseGenerationCode,
 - use a the definition of a sub-universe
 - use intersection of mulitple references to universe